LukasNiessen/programming-paradigms-explained/README.md

 Paradigms tell us what not to do.
 Or differently put, we've learned over the last 50 years that programming freedom can be dangerous.
 Constraints make us build better systems.

-So back to my original claim that there will be no fourth.
-What more do you want to take away?
+So back to my original claim that there will be no fourth paradigm.
+What more than `goto`, function pointers and assigments do you want to take away...?
 Also, all these paradigms were discovered between 1950 and 1970.
 So probably we will not see a fourth one.

+# Feedback ⌨️😊

+Feel free to contribute by submitting a PR or creating an issue.
+**If this was helpful, you can show support by giving this repository a star! 🌟**

+# License

+MIT